geojeff/EcBasic/README.md

 I presently don't need to develop this app further, but perhaps we can fix/move it along, if only as another simple example SproutCore app.
 Or somebody may need to develop it for a real web storefront.

+This app has been developed with SproutCore stable-1.4 and with the Ki statechart framework.
+You'll need to add Ki to your frameworks directory, and depending on your local dev environment, perhaps SproutCore also.